Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 Understand why a business is superior than other players, how does it maintain its margins, quality of management, how is the sector doing, what is the scope of growth for the company, etc.

-To find information for all these (list is not exhaustive) you need to put in a lot of effort and one would only do that you if you were curious or passionate about investing and not here for just becoming rich.
+To find information for all these (list is not exhaustive) you need to put in a lot of effort and one would only do that if you were curious or passionate about investing and not here for just becoming rich.

 Getting rich is obviously the main goal here but I feel it is the fruit you get for partnering yourself with superior quality businesses.